stonebraker/lap/README.md

 -   Root module (servers, CLI): `module lap`
 -   SDK module (libraries): `sdks/go` (module `github.com/stonebraker/lap/sdks/go`)

-**LAP Protocol Status**: This is a complete implementation of the Linked Attestations Protocol (LAP) with working cryptographic verification, cross-language support (Go + JavaScript), and comprehensive test coverage.
-The protocol is ready for production use.
+**LAP Protocol Status**: This is a partial implementation of the Linked Attestations Protocol (LAP) with working cryptographic verification for **Resource Attestations**, cross-language support (Go + JavaScript), and comprehensive test coverage. **Namespace Attestation** verification is a work in progress.

+**The protocol is not considered production ready.** The project is currently seeking feedback on all aspects, including _any compelling evidence_ that it cannot perform the function it is meant to perform, the organization and ease of use of the docs and reference implementation, documentation improvements, etc.

 📖 **[Read the Complete Protocol Specification →](docs/protocol-overview.md)**